Zakichanu/LC-Server/README.md

-# Open e-Mobility NodeJs Server
+# Leasy Cloud NodeJs Server

 ## Summary

-This application server (NodeJs) collects and stores the data (MongoDB) received from the Charging Stations via the OCPP protocol and exposes a REST service to an Angular front-end dashboard application ([Open e-Mobility Angular Dashboard](https://github.com/sap-labs-france/ev-dashboard)).
+This application server (NodeJs) collects and stores the data (MongoDB) received from the Charging Stations via the OCPP protocol and exposes a REST service to an Angular front-end dashboard application.

 The application features: